Laguna Loire: Reception

 There was also analysis about Laguna's role in the story and his hidden connection with Squall.
 In retrospect, Polygon said "Everything about Laguna is wildly endearing" citing one of his scenes where he attempts to flirt with his crush only to suffer from leg cramp and return to his friends ashamed.
 They came to regard him as Squall's opposite which comes across as hilarious since the protagonist thinks poorly of him before ever learning they are related.
 The fact that the game never reveals Laguna and Squall's connection confused the writer even though Laguna's adoptive daughter aims to connect these two.
 The game's ending reveals that Laguna marries another woman whom appears to further connects lineage but the game does not confirm it.
 Kotaku had a deep appreciation for Laguna's flashback as he wanted a deeper connection that expands the narrative.
 However, as he realized the Square staff wanted a subtle emotional impact, Laguna's healing days give a sense of nostalgia when is recovering from the war and reunites with Kiros.
 The writer went on to how it juxtaposes with Squall's side, showing how fates change.
 The fact that Laguna could be Squall's father give meaning for the protagonist to experience his father's days throughout his flashback and learn more about him.
-However, he lamented lamented how Laguna's flashbacks could have had a bigger emotional impact had the relationship between him and Squall.
+However, he lamented how Laguna's flashbacks could have had a bigger emotional impact had the relationship between him and Squall.
 It was revealed in the story as the former appreciates his friends far more than Squall and was the original user of the Gunblade weapon for a play which Squall and his rival Seifer wield.
 Laguna's time as an actor was praised by Dengeki Online for how hilarious it was that he ends up accidentally facing a dragon while wielding a Gunblade in the same fashion as Seifer would be inspired by him.
 VentureBeat said that Laguna overeshadowed Squall due to coming across as a more likable character despite the tragedy he faces in Final Fantasy VIII such as the death of his wife but keeps his original cheerful persona.